Forecasting age distribution of deaths across countries: Life expectancy and annuity valuation

 \subsection{Point forecast evaluation metrics}

-Since the age distribution of death counts can be considered a probability density function, we consider two density evaluation metrics.
-The metrics are discrete Kullback-Leibler divergence (KLD) \citep{KL51} and Jensen-Shannon divergence (JSD) \citep{Shannon48}.
+Since the age distribution of death counts can be considered a probability density function, we consider two density evaluation metrics: the symmetric discrete Kullback-Leibler divergence (KLD) \citep{KL51} and the Jensen-Shannon divergence (JSD) \citep{Shannon48}.

 The KLD measures information loss by approximating an unknown density with its approximation.
-For two probability density functions, denoted by $d_{n+\xi}(u)$ and $\widehat{d}_{n+\xi|n}(u)$, the discrete KLD is defined as
+For two probability density functions, denoted by $d_{n+\xi}(u)$ and $\widehat{d}_{n+\xi|n}(u)$, the symmetric discrete KLD is defined as

-where $\xi$ denotes the forecasting period.
-A feature of the discrete KLD is its non-negativity.
+where $\xi$ is the forecasting period.
+A feature of the symmetric discrete KLD is its non-negativity.

 Even though we have a sample of observed densities in the forecasting period, they may not be the actual densities.
-An alternative is given by the JSD, which can be seen as a symmetric and smoothed version of the KLD.
+An alternative is the JSD, which can be viewed as a symmetric and smoothed version of the KLD.
 The JSD is defined by